Updated blog from January 2021

 • Feeling like you’re no longer good at what you do

 Yikes…talk about feelings we do not want to have at work!
-But here’s the good news: Burnout is preventable.
+But here’s the good news: Burnout is preventable and reversible.
 If you start feeling professional burnout (or if you just want to stay ahead of it), we’ve compiled a list of ways to help ease those stressful feelings.

 This is especially important for those who needed to make an abrupt shift to working from home.
 Going from an office atmosphere to crouched over your kitchen table isn’t anyone’s idea of a great transition.
 Give yourself the space you need to get in the zone while you work.
 This can be anything from turning your storage room into a home office, to a corner of the living room that’s juuust big enough for a desk and chair.
 Having a dedicated space for work helps flip that mental “switch” that keeps you motivated and productive.